 Salicylic acid analysis is essential in several contexts:

-- Ensure the compliance of cosmetic and pharmaceutical products
+- Ensuring the compliance of cosmetic and pharmaceutical products

-- Check that concentrations comply with authorized thresholds.
+- Verify that the concentrations comply with the permitted thresholds.

-- Prevent any risk of poisoning or adverse effects.
+- To prevent any risk of poisoning or adverse effects.

-- Detecting the presence of salicylic acid in foodstuffs
+- Detecting the presence of salicylic acid in food

-- Identify potential fraud (illegal use as a preservative).
+- Identify potential frauds (illegal use as a preservative).

-- Check that products comply with food regulations.
+- Verify that the products comply with food regulations.

 - Controlling migration from food packaging